Anuak people: Culture and religion

 The Anuak predominantly live in tight-knit communities which are largely self-contained, and often have little communication with the outside world.
 The Gambela Region, where many Anuak people within Ethiopia live is low-lying, and is hot and tropical with rich, fertile, well-watered soil coming from the rivers.
 Much is carried down from the mountains of the highlands, which has a cooler, drier climate.
 This is in stark contrast to much of Ethiopia, which is geographically dominated by the Ethiopian Highlands.
 Following the resettlement program implemented by the Ethiopian government in the 1980s, many people from the Ethiopian Highlands were resettled into predominantly Anuak areas.
 These migrants, which include Tigrayans, Oromo, Kambaata, Amhara peoples, are collectively referred to as "highlanders" by many Anuak people.
 Inter-ethnic violence between the Anuak and these so-called "highlanders" was commonplace during the 1990s and the 2000s.
 The mostly insular social structure of the Anuak, combined with historical and modern inter-ethnic conflicts, have led to outside observers, such as Cultural Survival, to describe them as "very suspicious of outsiders".

 Anuak villages are run by people called Headmen, whose power can easily be removed if deemed unsatisfactory by the people.

 Anuak philosophy dictates there are no "God-men", and Headmen can be removed for behaving in a way perceived as dictatorial.

 Nowadays, many Anuak people are evangelical Christians.
 Traditional Anuak religion placed a particular emphasis on trees, with some villages having "holy" trees.
-Tradional Anuak religion placed a belief in an almighty spirit known as Gwok.
+Traditional Anuak religion placed a belief in an almighty spirit known as Jwøk.